markNZed/TaskFlow/README.md

 # T@skFlow

-T@skFlow is a Task centric collaborative framework for leveraging AI.
+T@skFlow is a distributed Task framework for leveraging AI.
 It is under development.

 # Overview

-T@skFlow combines software and AI models and human interaction.
+T@skFlow combines software, AI models, and human interaction in a unique way.
 A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)